Is a Homeowner Liable for Contractor Injuries?

 1. Slips, trips, and falls from loose debris, clutter, bad lighting, or other household hazards.

-5. Being struck by flying or falling objects while working under scaffolding or around loose materials like boards.
+4. Struck by flying or falling objects while working under scaffolding, or around loose materials like boards.

 What new home construction lawyers look for.